autopi-io/documentation/docs/guides/reflashing_your_device.md

 ### 6. Set up the device
 Next, you will need to have the device re-accepted in the AutoPi Cloud.
 To do so, you need to first have the device boot up and connect to the internet.
+If you're using an AutoPi-provided SIM card, you must set the APN to `nxt.net`.
 After that, log in to [my.autopi.io](https://my.autopi.io).
 You should immediately see a notification letting you know that the device's key isn't accepted.